Recreational Water Inspections

 Blue-green algae are microscopic plants that live in water.
 Under certain conditions they can rapidly increase in numbers to form a large mass called a bloom.

 Blue-green algae blooms have occurred on water bodies in Renfrew County and District.
-The Health Unit advises people to be on the lookout for algae blooms.
-If you suspect a blue-green algae bloom, assume toxins are present and call the Ministry of the Environment and Climate Change Spills Action Centre at 1-800-268-6060.
+RCDHU advises people to be on the lookout for algae blooms.
+If you suspect a blue-green algae bloom, assume toxins are present and make a report online or call the Ministry of the Environment, Conservation and Parks Spills Action Centre at 1-800-268-6060

 The following are precautions to take during a blue-green algae bloom: